justbennet/umich-cluster-neuroimaging/docs/job-intro.md

-# Basic set of Slurm job options
+# Introduction to Slurm jobs

 This page will explain the most commonly used options for submitting jobs on ITS ARC clusters.
 These options should be the same on any Slurm cluster